shlomif/shlomif-tech-diary/tweets.md

 ----

-Dear gamemasters of The-Game™:
+Gamemasters of The-Game™:

 "
 One doesn't simply
-kill an awesome 22 y.o. hacker queen.
+kill an awesome 22 y.o. hacker queen
 "

 https://imgflip.com/i/6fbf78

+"Real-life" will be much more tolerable knowing @TheRealGrimmie is alive.

+Show her or I'll taunt u more: https://youtu.be/DGXx56WqqJw ; https://youtu.be/RWhbTRHOvwY